ReentrantCoder/present/anti/intro.md

 ##Introduction

 ####What is an antipattern?
-An antipattern is a common countereffective solution to a software problem.
+An antipattern is a common counterproductive solution to a software problem.
 Antipatterns increase development time, introduce risk, or obscure code.

 It is important to learn antipatterns so that they can be avoided.